Online

 Skills Assessment Guidelines

-The assessment of skills for an insurance Broker performed by VETASSESS examines the skills and qualifications as well as the practical experience of applicants based on standardized standards.
+The assessment of skills for an Insurance Broker performed by VETASSESS examines the skills and qualifications as well as the practical experience of applicants based on standardized standards.

 1. Academic Qualifications: Applicants must have an academic degree or a higher level comparable to the Australian Qualifications Framework (AQF) standards in areas relevant in insurance brokerage.